 Injured by someone's negligence in California?
 Call us for help…

-If you or someone you know was injured by someone else's negligence we invite you to contact our caring California personal injury lawyers for a free consultation.
+If you were injured by someone else's negligence, we invite you to contact our caring California personal injury lawyers for a free consultation.

-Call us at (855) 396-0370 or complete the form on this page to schedule your free consultation with a lawyer.
+Call us at (855) JUSTICE or complete the form on this page to schedule your free consultation with a lawyer.

 We may also be able to help if you were injured by someone's negligence per se in Nevada.